Gå till huvudinnehållet

 National policy - Federation of Finnish Learned Societies

-Open research data and methods.
+There is also a national policy for management if research data: Open research data and methods.
 National policy and executive plan by the higher education and research community for 2021–2025: Policy component 1 (Open access to research data) and 2 (Open access to research methods and infrastructures)

-Openness is an integral part of research quality and impact throughout the research life cycle.
+Summary: Openness is an integral part of research quality and impact throughout the research life cycle.
 Research data and methods are as open as possible and as closed as necessary.
 Data are handled appropriately in order to comply with the FAIR principles.
 Research data, materials, and methods are identified as independent research outputs.
 The updated policy includes the sub-policy on open access to research data from 2021 and the sub-policy on open access to research methods and infrastructures from 2023.